 The Welsh Government says we need to look at new ways of sourcing energy.
 Many of those opposed to fracking say they're concerned about the environmental consequences.

 Alexandra Lodge reports.

 Hundreds of campaigners are expected to gather outside the Senedd today to show their concerns against so-called 'fracking' in Wales.

 'Fracking' is the term given to a technique used to release gas and oil from shale rock.
 It involves drilling down before fracturing layers of rock using a pressurised liquid.

 Anti-fracking groups such say 'this is not an alternative energy source' and that "the money which is being in invested in ever more extremes of energy extraction should now go into clean energy'

 The Welsh Government say given the challenges of the energy sector they understand there is a need to look at the potential of this type of energy resource.
 However, there is also a need to fully consider the impacts on communities and the environment.

-It is thought there is a substantial amount of gas under parts of South Wales, and many local people are concerned about the controversial way it is extracted.
+It is thought there is a substantial amount of gas under parts of South Wales.

 The most controversial fracking issue here has centred around an application to test drill for shale gas at Llandow in the Vale of Glamorgan.